-Principal investigator - Soft tissue Surgery, Department of Small Animals (UGent)
+Principal investigator - Soft tissue Surgery, Small Animal Department (UGent)

 Pet dogs with spontaneous cancer are good models for cancer research.
 Dogs share a similar histologic, biologic, and genetic cancer background significantly closer than the relationship between rodent and man, and the development and interaction between tumor, host and tumor microenvironment is comparable to those in humans.
 There are corresponding diagnostic and treatment options available for dogs and humans, while the progression of cancer in dogs is fast enough to obtain results within a reasonable period of time.
 Lastly, pet dogs have a broader access to clinical trials than humans, enabling extensive research opportunities.

-As a soft tissue surgeon for small animals (cats and dogs) I am exposed to various types of solid cancer in privately owned animals.
+As a soft tissue surgeon for small animals (cats and dogs), she is exposed to various types of solid cancer in privately owned animals.
 Not all of the cancers are obviously surgical resectable and some require pre- or postsurgical treatment.
-We have vast experience with performing clinical research and often collaborate with other complementary research groups.
+She has vast experience with performing clinical research and often collaborate with other complementary research groups.

-Soft Tissue Surgery, Department of Small Animals, Faculty of Veterinary Medicine, Ghent University, Salisburylaan 133, B-9820 Merelbeke
+Soft Tissue Surgery, Small Animal Department, Faculty of Veterinary Medicine, Ghent University, Salisburylaan 133, B-9820 Merelbeke